With years of experience in Italian-American cooking, I can confidently say vodka sauce is a must-try.

 What Is the Best Pasta for Vodka Sauce?

-Penne pasta or rigatoni are the best pasta for vodka sauce, as their tube-like shape and ridges hold onto the sauce well.
+Penne or rigatoni are ideal for vodka sauce—their ridges and tube shape hold the sauce well.

 Homemade Vodka Sauce Recipe